sahil2448/DMI_ASSIGNMENT/README.md

 - Custom animated cursor that follows mouse movement
 - Interactive button effects on hover and click
 - Responsive layout using Tailwind CSS
+- Update text, colors, and icons as needed for your project.

 ---